 Navigation is the process of planning, controlling, and recording your aircraft's movement from place to place.
 When you begin flight school, you will learn the basics of aeronautical navigation to operate an aircraft under Visual Flight Rules (VFR).
 Your first lessons will focus on using visual cues, magnetic compass readings, and dead reckoning (the process of determining your position based on the last known position).
 You will also learn to use radio navigation, air traffic control radar, and flight computers.

 As you progress towards commercial pilot licensing, you will start to familiarize yourself with other navigational instruments and techniques.
-These more advanced navigational principals will prepare you to fly under Instrument Flight Rules (IFR), in conditions where visual cues cannot be used, such as poor weather or in clouds.
-You will learn to use GPS systems along with the network of Non-Directional Beacons and VHF Omnidirectional Range radio transmitters to help position your aircraft and stay on course.
+These more advanced navigational principles will prepare you to fly under Instrument Flight Rules (IFR) in conditions where visual cues cannot be used, such as poor weather or clouds.
+You will learn to use GPS systems and the network of Non-Directional Beacons and VHF Omnidirectional Range radio transmitters to help position your aircraft and stay on course.
 You will also learn how to proceed if your navigation and communications systems fail.

 Flight planning is an important pilot duty.
 FAA regulations require pilots to file flight plans with the airports they will depart from and arrive at before taking off.
 As part of your training, you'll be required to read and understand aeronautical charts and file accurate flight plans.

 Finally, the part most aspiring pilots are interested in: flying the aircraft.
-In a pilot school, you'll gain flying skills and experience alongside the aeronautical knowledge mentioned above, progressing steadily from more basic to more advanced knowledge.
-For Private Pilot certification, you'll need to demonstrate you have the skills necessary to perform a cross-country flight.
+In a pilot school, you'll gain flying skills and experience alongside the above-mentioned aeronautical knowledge, progressing steadily from more basic to more advanced.
+For Private Pilot certification, you'll need to demonstrate that you have the skills necessary to perform a cross-country flight.
 A cross-country flight is any flight that covers more than 25 nautical miles and goes from airport to airport.
-Your instructor will teach you skills including:
+Your instructor will teach you skills, including:

-When preparing for your Commercial Pilot certification, you'll also need to demonstrate knowledge of high-altitude operations, post-flight procedures, and show that you have some experience flying at night.
+When preparing for your Commercial Pilot certification, you'll also need to demonstrate knowledge of high-altitude operations and post-flight procedures and show you have some experience flying at night.
 Additionally, your instructor will familiarize you with the National Transportation Safety Board's accident reporting requirements.